What is extended warranty insurance?

 - excessive loss of resiliency

 - peeling of the leather/protective coating

 - colour loss or staining

-We see a lot of complaints that are rejected as wear and tear, and relate to furniture that is less than two years old.
+We see a lot of complaints that are rejected as wear and tear, and relate to furniture that is less than 2 years old.